IoannisPapageorgiou/Replication_BCTX/table1/readme.md

 # BCT-AR code

 The folder "bct_code" contains the C++ code for the BCT-AR model in the above foecasting experiments.
-For simplicity and ease of preproduction, a different ".cpp" file is given for each dataset, in which all the BCT-AR hyperparameters are already tuned appropriately for the corresponding experiments.
+For simplicity and ease of preproduction, a different ".cpp" file is given for each dataset, in which all the BCT-AR hyperparameters are already tuned appropriately for the corresponding experiment.
 More explicit instruction to compile the C++ code are given in the file "bct_code/help.md".

 # Code for alternative methods